Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 If you are buying Prismas from a store like that, you deserve a broken pencil.
 I'm looking at you right now, all you 40% off Michael Ann's Lobby shoppers.

-Next, let's look at the users who store their pencils rattling around loose in a shoebox.
+Next, let's look at the colorists who let their pencils rattle around loose in a shoebox.

 And how about the people who let their pencils roll off the desk?